Peanut vs. Cashew — Health Impact and Nutrition Comparison

 - Downsides and Risks

 Peanuts and cashews are often interchangeably used as a snack.
 Both are excellent sources of fats, proteins, and minerals, with numerous positive effects on health.
-In this article, we will delve deeper into these and other similarities and find what sets them apart.
+In this article, we will delve deeper into these and other similarities and will especially focus on what sets them apart.

 Peanuts and cashews are often considered to be nuts: categorized and used as such in the kitchen.
 However, technically, both of these foods are not actually nuts in a botanical sense.